Concrete18/Standing-Reminder/README.md

 ## Features
 * Tray Icon - Hover over the icon to see your next reminder time and a few other statuses.
 * Timer Auto-reset on inactivity and wake from sleep.
+* Tap Tray Icon to reset timer manually.

 ## Future Features
-* Tap Tray Icon to Toggle
 * Gamepad Detection

 ## Config